erikJonsberg/post-writer-ai/README.md

-# AI blog post wroter
+# AI blog post writer

 ## Overview

 Enter a title for your article.
-Enter three or more keywords.
-GPT generates an SEO-friendly blog post.
+Enter three or more keywords or phrases.
+GPT generates an SEO-friendly blog post of any length in any language.

-This project was built back in the days of the `pages router` and it uses `text-davinci-003` or `gtp-3.5-turbo`.
-You can tell that the articles it generates are AI.
-It's actually pretty comical because they read like they were written by someone with schizophrenia.

-But it's a great concept and I'd love to circle back to this and get it working on the `app router` with `gpt-4o`.
-The database is set up and it's got Auth0 and Stripe, so it's just a matter of bringing into the 21st century.
+The goal of this Assistant is to write articles that are as close to human-sounding as possible.
+It avoids AI-sounding syntax, such as vague descriptions and repetitious phrases.
+It also avoids using over-used AI words like "delve" and "tapestry."

+However, as with any AI-generated content, you will need to edit the article to include human experience, anecdotes, and humor/wordplay.

+This project is in progress.
+It will be bundled with Summarizr as a SaaS.

 ## To do list

-- port to `app router`
+[] Port to `app router`
-- change auth to Clerk
+[] Change auth to Clerk
-- Update Stripe
+[] Update Stripe
-- update the API with better prompts and `gpt-4o`
+[] Update the API with the human blog post assistant